-The pundits opining about Rupert Murdoch’s plans to charge for his media conglomerate’s online content have missed the forest for the trees.
-The majority are spouting conjecture about whether or not people would pay and in that context whether or not anyone should charge, considering the abundance of alternative online informational sources.
+The pundits opining about Rupert Murdoch’s plans to charge for his media conglomerate’s online content miss the forest for the trees.
+The majority spout conjecture about whether or not people would pay and in that context whether or not anyone should charge, considering the abundance of alternative online informational sources.
 What everyone should ask: Can you put content behind a paywall, even just require registration, and fully participate in the Google economy?

 The answer isn’t rocket science.
 Google provides all the search tools you need to get the answer, meaning whether content can be placed behind a paywall and still participate in the Google economy.
-I started with Advertising Age article “What Marketers Can Learn From Obama’s Campaign,” published on Nov.
+I start with Advertising Age article “What Marketers Can Learn From Obama’s Campaign,” published on Nov.
 5, 2008.
-I chose this story because:
+I choose this story because:

 - I have quoted from it a few times